Date: February 20, 2025

 Right to Sue

-Your PIP coverage can dictate when you can file a claim for non-economic damages against another driver after a car accident.
-If your car insurance policy has a limited right to sue, you may only file a claim for non-economic damages if you have one or more of the following injuries:
+Your ability to file a claim for non-economic damages against another driver is directly tied to the type of PIP coverage you carry.
+If your policy includes a limited right to sue, you may only pursue non-economic damages if your injuries meet one or more of the following thresholds:

 Property Damage

-It’s important to note that PIP does not cover vehicle repairs or property damage.
-In New Jersey, you may seek compensation for car repairs through your own collision coverage (if you have it) or file a claim against the at-fault driver’s property damage liability insurance.
-However, because New Jersey does not require drivers to carry property damage coverage, your ability to recover these damages may vary.
+PIP does not cover vehicle repairs or other property damage.
+In New Jersey, you may recover these costs through your own collision coverage if you carry it, or through a claim against the at-fault driver’s property damage liability insurance.
+Because New Jersey does not require drivers to carry property damage liability coverage, the path to recovering these costs can vary significantly depending on the circumstances.

-Contact the Experienced Car Accident Lawyers at Mandelbaum Barrett PC to Schedule a Free Consultation
+Contact the Car Accident Lawyers at Mandelbaum Barrett PC